Downloads are downloadable files or useful links you want available on your MyST site. They may be defined at the project or the page level.

 You may include the raw source of a file as a download by referencing the file itself in the download frontmatter.

-For example inside file index.md
+For example inside file index.md, you may do:

 downloads: